microsoft/FluidFramework/build-tools/packages/build-tools/README.md

 Release group root scripts support can be enabled by adding `fluidBuild.tasks` to the release group's `package.json`. `fluid-build` will follow the definition if specified for the task, or it will trigger the root script if the script doesn't invoke `fluid-build`.
-Otherwise, (if the script doesn't exist or if it starts with `fluid-build`), it is go back to the original default to trigger the task on all the packages within the release group.
-There is no global definitions support and definitions in `fluidBuild.config.cjs` only applies to packages, and not release group root.
+If the script doesn't exist or if it starts with `fluid-build`, then fluid-build will fall back to the default behavior of triggering the task on all the packages within the release group.
+There is no support for "global definitions."
+Task definitions in `fluidBuild.config.cjs` only apply to packages, not release group roots.
+Release group root scripts must be defined in the `fluidBuild.tasks` section of the root's `package.json`.

 ### Concurrency